 Top tips for start-up umbrella companies

 Setting up a new umbrella company?
-However experienced you are in payroll, it’s a unique employment model that requires special care to enable success.
+However experienced you are in payroll, it’s a unique employment model that requires special attention to enable success.

 1. Know the market inside out

-You might think you understand the umbrella market, but do you fully understand the undertaking of offering the unique employment structure?
-We’ve spoken to many accounting providers who have chosen to set up an umbrella company to diversify their services, however they’re often surprised by the number of differences to typical accounting.
+We’ve spoken to many payroll bureaus who have chosen to set up an umbrella company to diversify their services, however they’re often surprised by the number of differences to typical accounting.

-Aside from seeking the services of a tax or industry specialist, it’s worth familiarising yourself with the common topics that umbrella contractors deal with.
+Aside from seeking the services of a tax or industry specialist, it’s worth familiarising yourself with the common topics that umbrella contractors discuss.
 Check out relevant groups and forums to stay in the know – here are some places to get started:

-As part of your wider market research, consider the fees your competitors charge for their umbrella service.
-On paper, the margin you take is the only thing that sets your company apart from other trustworthy options.
-Your other focal point should be on delivering an excellent service – i.e. payments on time, availability on call and email, ensuring payslip access, and so on.
-Those are just some of the ways we’ve seen umbrella companies fall short.
+When starting up, your priority should be to deliver an excellent service, including payments on time, availability on call and email, providing payslip self-service, and so on.
+Those are just some of the ways we’ve seen new umbrella companies fall short.

 2. Clue up on regulations that protect contractors